-While the Clearblue Easy Ovulation Test (*Est. $21 for 7 tests) has received excellent reviews, the best ovulation predictor or fertility device is another one of the company's products: the Clearblue Easy Fertility Monitor (*Est. $170) ; replacement test strips cost about $38 for 30 test sticks.
-Urine luteinizing hormone (LH) tests predict the two most fertile days for a woman each cycle, but the Clearblue Easy Fertility Monitor can predict up to six fertile days.
+While the Clearblue Digital Ovulation Test is a well-reviewed and promising urine LH test, Clearblue continues to lead the way for best ovulation predictor with the Clearblue Fertility Monitor (*Est. $170) ; replacement test strips cost about $38 for 30.
+Urine luteinizing hormone (LH) tests predict the two most fertile days for a woman each cycle, but the Clearblue Fertility Monitor can predict up to six fertile days.
 The difference is that the Clearblue Monitor tests not only for LH, but also for estrone-3-glucuronide (E3G).
 For the first month, a woman tests for 20 days to create a baseline for her cycle.
 The battery-operated monitor then tells her when to test over the next month, often 10 to 20 days, and informs her if she's at low, high or peak fertility.

-Multiple scientific studies have demonstrated the reliability and effectiveness of the Clearblue Easy Fertility Monitor.
+Multiple scientific studies have demonstrated the reliability and effectiveness of the Clearblue Fertility Monitor.
 A study published in 2000 in Human Reproduction compared its reliability with transvaginal ultrasound.
-Researchers found that during the two peak fertility days listed by the monitor, ovulation, as seen by ultrasound, occurred 91.1 percent of the time.
-Importantly, peak fertility was never indicated after ovulation had occurred.
+Researchers found that during the two peak fertility days listed by the monitor, ovulation, as seen by ultrasound, occurred 91.1 percent of the time and peak fertility was never indicated after ovulation had occurred.

-A further study, published in Fertility and Sterility in 2007, tested the monitor's efficacy at helping couples to conceive.
-More than 300 women were provided with the Clearblue Easy Fertility Monitor, while another 300 women did not and acted as a control group.
-The couples were given no help or direction besides the manufacturer's instructions.
-The couples that used the monitor had a pregnancy rate of 22.7 percent during the first two menstrual cycles, while the control group's pregnancy rate was only 14.4 percent.
-That's an increased chance of pregnancy of more than 50 percent.
+A further study of the monitor's efficacy, published in Fertility and Sterility in 2007, tested the monitor's ability to help couples conceive.
+More than 300 women were provided with the Clearblue Fertility Monitor, while another 300 women were not and acted as a control group.
+The testers weren't given any directions besides the manufacturer's instructions.
+The couples that used the monitor had a pregnancy rate of 22.7 percent during the first two menstrual cycles, while the control group's pregnancy rate was only 14.4 percent, showing that monitor usage increased couples' chances of getting pregnant.

-Beyond the scientific and medical community, the Clearblue Easy Fertility Monitor is one of the most popular fertility devices.
-Consumer testing found it to be one of the most sensitive tests to LH, second only to the Clearblue Easy Ovulation Test.
-JustMommies.com chooses it as one of the best fertility gadgets, and About.com's pregnancy guide, Robin Elise Weiss, gives it 4.5 stars out of a possible 5.
-Though Weiss finds the Clearblue Monitor accurate and easy to use, she notes that the greatest drawback is the high price of the monitor and test strips.
+Beyond the scientific and medical community, the Clearblue Fertility Monitor is one of the most popular fertility devices.
+Consumer testing found it to be one of the most sensitive tests to LH, second only to the Clearblue Digital Ovulation Test.
+JustMommies.com chose it as one of the best fertility gadgets, and About.com's pregnancy guide, Robin Elise Weiss, gives it 4.5 out of a possible 5 stars.
+Though Weiss finds the Clearblue Monitor accurate and easy to use, she notes that the greatest drawback is the high price for the monitor and test strips.

-The Clearblue Easy Fertility Monitor costs $170, with test strips running about $38 for 30, plus the cost of the four AA batteries required to power it.
-In comparison, the Clearblue Easy Ovulation Test strips run about $21 for seven strips.
-Numerous reviewers at Amazon.com, Drugstore.com and Diapers.com, however, say that the Clearblue Easy Fertility Monitor is well worth the price.
-They found it easy to use and easy to read, and many say they conceived within the first few cycles of use.
+The Clearblue Fertility Monitor costs $170, with test strips running about $38 for 30, plus the cost of four AA batteries.
+In comparison, the Clearblue Digital Ovulation Test strips run about $21 for seven strips, though they can be difficult to find.
+Numerous reviewers at Amazon.com, Drugstore.com and Diapers.com, however, say that the Clearblue Fertility Monitor is well worth the price.
+They find it easy to use and easy to read, and many say they conceived within the first few cycles of use.

-As with the urine LH tests, the Clearblue Easy Fertility Monitor has its limitations.
-If you have an irregular menstrual cycle, you may have to use closer to 20 test sticks each month, effectively doubling your cost.
-If your menstrual cycle is less than 21 days or more than 42 days, it will not work for you.
+Like urine LH tests, the Clearblue Fertility Monitor has its weak spots.
+Those with an irregular menstrual cycle may have to use closer to 20 test sticks each month, effectively doubling your cost.
+If your menstrual cycle is less than 21 days or more than 42 days, this monitor won't work for you.
 Polycystic ovarian syndrome (PCOS), impaired liver or kidney function, pregnancy and menopause can alter the results.
-In addition, fertility medications and any health conditions or medications that affect your hormones can change the test results.
+In addition, fertility medications and any health conditions or medications that affect your hormones can also affect your test results.
 As always, if you have any health conditions or are on any medications, consult with your physician before using this or any other fertility device.